 What is Pay Per Click (PPC)?

 Pay Per Click, also known as PPC or Search Engine Marketing, is a form of online advertising where the advertiser pays to promote their website and reach out to the targeted audience.
-Advertisers bid for keywords in order to have their ads appearing when somebody searches on Search Engine (Google, Yahoo, Bing etc.) for the related products and services offered by them.
+Advertisers bid for keywords in order to have their ads appear when somebody searches on Search Engine (Google, Yahoo, Bing etc.) for the related products and services offered by them.

 How does Pay Per Click (PPC) works?